 Now, for people who are living in tax-free locations, the Middle East, Abu Dhabi, those kinds of places, you’re not really going to be able to take advantage of this.
 You’re not really paying any tax, therefore no local tax means no tax credit going forward.

-Questions about your US expat taxes?
+Questions about your US expatriate taxes?

-See our series about how to file US taxes as an american living abroad for other available deductions.
+See our series about how to file US taxes as an American living abroad for other available deductions.
 If you need any assistance with your Form 1116, or if you would like to know more about our expat tax services, please get in touch with us.